rj79/SuperBlink/README.md

 It can be useful to indicate various states to the user.

 # Usage
-There are two main modes of operation:
+There are three main modes of operation:

 1. **On/Off**: In this mode the LED is on for a specified number of milliseconds, then off for another specified milliseconds.
 Set an on/off